Skip to main content

 Overview

 Docling is an open-source document processing toolkit originally developed by IBM Research that converts documents from virtually any format into clean, structured representations ready for AI consumption.
-With MIT licensing, local execution, and integrations with every major AI framework, it's become one of the most practical tools for teams building RAG systems and document-understanding agents.
+With Apache 2.0 licensing, local execution, and integrations with every major AI framework, it's become one of the most practical tools for teams building RAG systems and document-understanding agents.

 Format Coverage That Actually Matters